JoshuaSchlichting/create-aws-profile/README.md

 ### How to use
 Call the standard AWS CLI and pipe the output into `create-aws-profile`.
 Be sure to add a profile name with `--profile`.
 This is the profile name that you'll need to use to access the AWS CLI.

+> NOTE: Existing profiles with the same `--profile` name will be overwritten.

 `aws sts assume-role --role-arn arn:aws:iam::<account>:role/OrganizationAccountAccessRole --role-session-name build-cicd | create-aws-profile --profile <local role name>`

 Next, you can specify the `AWS_PROFILE` you want your command to use, as shown below: